crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 ```

 We're not actually done yet.
-We still need to `require` our new header view controller.
+We still need to use our new header sub-view.
 So how do we do that?
+Just add a new section.

-Easy - just copy the following chunk of code into `views/main/index.js`:
+Copy the following chunk of code into `views/main/index.js`:

 ```javascript
 var views = require("mojo-views");